J4n-Nikl4s/-strenda-biocatalysis-refined/Models/Jan-Niklas/specifications/biocatalyst.md

 - __purification_method__
   - Type: string
-  - Description: The choice of purification methods is diverse and can impact the enzyme, with possible methods including chromatographic techniques, precipitation, HPLC, ultrafiltration, dialysis, salt fractionation,      etc.
+  - Description: The choice of purification methods is diverse and can impact the enzyme, with possible methods including chromatographic techniques, such as immobilized metal affinity chromatography (IMAC) or ion exchange chomatogrfie (IEX), precipitation, HPLC, ultrafiltration, dialysis, salt fractionation, etc..

 - __formulation__
   - Type: string
   - Description: Depending on the formulation, the biocatalyst can exist either in a dissolved state within a solvent or as a solid powder.
 It defines the physical state in which the biocatalyst is used.
+An example for a solvent would be a buffer that can be composed out of different salts and is set to a pH, sometimes is also glycerol in the formulation e.g. 50 mM Tris-HCl, 200 mM NaCl, 10% glycerol, pH 8; 20 mM HEPES, 10 mM MgCl2, pH 7.2.
 Additional information regarding the application or formulation in the experiment should be entered in the next subcategory.

 <hr>

 - __special_treatment__
   - Type: string
   - Description: If there are any other specific methods, procedures, characteristics or aspects related to the biocatalyst that are important for reproducibility and are not described by the aforementioned metadata, they should be explained here.

 </details>